whosonfirst/go-webhookd/README.md

 While you can set up a `webhookd` server by hand it's probably easier to all that work with a config file and let code take care of all the details, including registering all the webhooks.
 [Config files](#config-files) are discussed in detail below.

-_All error handling has been removed from the examples below for the sake of brevity._
+_All error handling in the examples below have been removed for the sake of brevity._

 #### Setting up a `webhookd` server with a handy config file